jhtranx/jhtranx.github.io/README.md

 ## Skeleton CSS
-I used a boiler plate css for formatting
+I used Skeleton for formatting

 http://getskeleton.com